colbyfayock/colbyfayock.com/src/_posts/create-your-own-santa-tracker-with-gatsby-and-react-leaflet.md

 Okay so what are we doing here?

-* First, we’re checking if we have routeJson which we’ll need in order to find the destinations, which is what we’re handling first here.
+* First, we’re checking if we have any destinations with presents, which here we don't
 * We first create a LatLng of the center of the map
 * We create a Leaflet marker, using that center, with a custom Icon of Santa
 * Next we add that Santa marker to the leafletElement, which is our map